 “To plant a garden is to believe in tomorrow.”
 Audrey Hepburn

 There is a national heatwave happening this week and things are growing fast in the fields and in our yards.
 I thought about my Garden of Eden that I had a few years back when we were living in the city.
 I miss that garden.
-Currently our very nice tenants enjoy it and that’s fine, realizing now it was a template for gardens to come.
+Currently our very nice tenants enjoy it and that’s fine, realizing now it was a starting point for gardens to come.
 I learned volumes working on that postage stamp plot.
 We planted peach trees, cherry trees, currants, black raspberries, blueberries, strawberries, herbs and vegetables.
 It truly was a heavenly space.
-We hired landscapers to lay red brick out into a circular quad with pebble gravel walkways.
+We hired landscapers to lay red brick out into a circular quad with pea gravel walkways.
 I grew cucumbers, heirloom tomatoes, fennel, purple string beans, rainbow chard, mint, dill, basil, white eggplant, rhubarb, kale and arugula.
 We hauled in cement benches and hung whirligigs that spun in the wind.
 It was a labor of love and it makes me happy to know that Abby was able to see it on one of her visits.
 At that time, she had created a business painting silhouettes of birds and animals onto reclaimed barn boards that her son Chasca had collected.
 I asked her if she would paint a sign for the entrance of my garden which I called, Le Potager, or kitchen garden.
 And being the ever generous soul she was, she did!
 I still have it and it is hanging in my new garage, waiting for the next and hopefully final garden creation.
 Every time my eye catches sight of it, I smile.
 She will forever be remembered in my garden then and in ones to come.

 Ingredients: 4 small Persian cucumbers peeled, 1/2 cup Greek style yogurt, 1/2 cup pistachios lightly toasted, 20 fresh mint leaves, 1 tablespoon chopped dill, sea salt and pepper, 1/4 cup pomegranate molasses, 8 fresh mulberries, blackberries or black raspberries